 - About crimes that occur at OHI.

 - To report a crime in emergency circumstances.

-We may disclose medical information about you to a coroner or medical examiner for purposes such as identifying a deceased person and determining cause of death.
+We may disclose medical information about you to a coroner or medical examiner for purposes like identifying a deceased person and determining the cause of death.

 We may disclose medical information about you to funeral directors as necessary for them to carry out their duties.

 To facilitate organ, eye, or tissue donation and transplantation, we may disclose medical information about you to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation of organs, eyes, or tissue.